chitalu/cprintf/README.md

 ## Error Handling

-All runtime errors that occur are handled via exceptions of type ```cpf::type::except```.
+All runtime errors are handled via exceptions of type ```cpf::type::except```.
-This includes format syntax errors.
+This includes format string syntax errors.

 ### Argument verification.

-In addition to the permitted arguments to std::printf, cprintf extends this by supportting user ability to print types ```std::string``` and ```std::wtring```.
+In addition to the permitted arguments to std::printf, cprintf also supports user ability to print types ```std::string``` and ```std::wtring```.

 ```